-c.
-Start looking at the school of the Manager's player that is already in a team preroster. d.
+- d.
 Do the easy school cluster to team pre-roster links.
-For example if there is a cluster of five Cherry Run players and one pre-roster team with five players in which the manager's player is from Cherry Run, that would form a 10 player roster of mostly (or entirely) Cherry Run players, with space for up to two more players.

-e.
-Place medium size school clusters (4 to 6 players) onto Team pre-rosters, preferably teams that don't have a large school cluster that may link to it.
+For example, if there is a cluster of five Cherry Run players and one pre-roster team with five players in which the manager's player is from Cherry Run, that would form a 10-player roster of mostly (or entirely) Cherry Run players, with space for up to two more players. - e.
+Place medium size school clusters (4 to 6 players) onto Team pre-rosters, preferably teams that don't have a large school cluster that may link to it. - f.

-f.
 Look at splitting the large school clusters.
 Any cluster bigger than 12 or more that has not been added to a team pre-roster will have to be split.
 Some clusters will have to be split in more than two sub-clusters in order to add them to team pre-rosters.
 When splitting school rosters avoid splitting friend clusters.
-It may take a few different splitting options depending on the team pre-roster spots available.

-g.
-Place the school sub-clusters (medium or small size) on team pre-rosters that may link to Manager's player school.

-h.
-Use the small clusters (2-3 players) and any "non-clustered" player to fill out the rest of the team pre-rosters.

-9. Additional Criteria - If possible, while completing the pre-rosters with the last small clusters or non-clustered players, try to balance player distribution taking into consideration these secondary criteria.

-a.
-Experience - Especially for levels 1A and above, previous playing experience information will be available.
-Try to avoid teams with very few or no players with previous experience at that playing level.

-b.
-Age - Try to avoid disproportionally young or disproportionally old team rosters.

-c.
-Sunday Availability - Try to avoid teams with a high number of players not available to play on Sundays.

-d.
-Female Players - Try to avoid multiple teams with only one female player.
-Four teams with two female players is better than eight teams with one female player.

-e.
-School Location proximity - You can put together clusters related to neighboring schools, such as putting Kings Park players with Cardinal Forest players to add to the connections of these small clusters/single players with the rest of their team.
+It may take a few different splitting options depending on the team pre-roster spots available. - g.
+Place the school sub-clusters (medium or small size) on team pre-rosters that may link to Manager's player school. - h.
+Use the small clusters (2-3 players) and any "non-clustered" player to fill out the rest of the team pre-rosters. - 9.
+Additional Criteria If possible, while completing the pre-rosters with the last small clusters or non-clustered players, try to balance player distribution taking into consideration these secondary criteria. - a.
+Experience Especially for levels 1A and above, previous playing experience information will be available.
+Try to avoid teams with very few or no players with previous experience at that playing level. - b.
+Age Try to avoid disproportionally young or disproportionally old team rosters. - c.
+Sunday Availability Try to avoid teams with a high number of players not available to play on Sundays. - d.
+Female Players Try to avoid multiple teams with only one female player.
+Four teams with two female players are better than eight teams with one female player. - e.
+School Location proximity You can put together clusters related to neighboring schools, such as putting Kings Park players with Cardinal Forest players to add to the connections of these small clusters/single players with the rest of their team.